AzFoxxo/Viso-Fox/assembly.md

 ### Data Directives

 `@real` - Defines a 64-bit real number variable including characters using their corresponding ASCII values.
-`@array_string` - Defines a string variable.
-It is recommended to use null-terminated strings for compatibility.
 `@array` - Defines an array of 64-bit values.
+You may use an ASCII string e.g. "Hello, World!\n" too (null terminated is recommended amd each character is 64 bits).

 ## Code segment